- Civic Engagement Center

-- Student attendance at all of the gatherings is expected.
-A maximum of two excused absences are allowed.
+- Student attendance at all of the gatherings is crucial for community building and continuous dialogue.

 - The group is facilitated by Rabbi Barry Cytron and Eily Marlow.

-If you have questions or want more information, please contact Eily Marlow, Lilly Program Associate, at firstname.lastname@example.org or at 651-696-6738.
+If you have questions or want more information, please email Eily Marlow at firstname.lastname@example.org or call 651-696-6738.

 Quotes from recent Senior Keystones

 - "Because we are entering into a space of many unknowns after graduation, it was important for us to look to the greater spiritual knowledge held inside ourselves.
 We looked within to re-examine powerful moments of destabilization, realization, and connectivity within our time at Macalester, to discover instances in which we have known without knowing.”